adampoczatek/adampoczatek.github.io/about.md

 I worked on various different projects ranging from simple brochure websites that we designed, built and deployed within a day, to huge projects that took us months of carefully planned work to make sure it was all done and dusted by the release date.

 I always loved all aspects of web design &mdash; from inception meetings and brainstorming, to wireframing and design,  to development and testing and, of course, release and maintenance &mdash; that's why I always struggle to say exactly what my job title is!
 In most cases I was involved in all of these steps but I would say my main focus was always on the *UX, UI design and front-end development*.

+For more details about my previous projects checkout my [work](/work/) page.